David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Party members are vanguards and must be subject to stricter discipline than ordinary citizens to ensure integrity and loyalty.
 * The regulations aim to prevent degradation, "self-evolution," and corruption (asset concealment), fully aligning with the goal of building a clean Party.
 * The Party operates within the framework of the Constitution and the law; internal Party regulations do not contradict the law but impose stricter ethical requirements on Party members.

+**29. On the National Assembly and Elections:**

+**Allegation:** Claims that elections in Vietnam are "Party chooses, people elect," merely formalistic and pre-arranged; asserts the National Assembly has no real power, acting as a "rubber stamp."
+* Elections are conducted according to universal, equal, direct, and secret principles; the consultation process ensures structure and quality, but the final decision belongs to the voters' ballots.
+* The Party introducing personnel is the responsibility of the ruling party to ensure leadership quality, not replacing the people's right to choose (there are surplus candidates and self-nominees).
+* The National Assembly exercises constitutional and legislative powers, supreme supervision, and decides on important issues (high-level personnel, budget, major projects); questioning activities and votes of confidence are becoming increasingly substantive.

+**30. On Sea and Island Sovereignty:**

+**Allegation:** Distorts that the Party and State are "weak," "compromising" with major powers, or ignoring the East Sea (South China Sea) sovereignty issue in exchange for economic or political benefits.
+* Vietnam resolutely and persistently protects sovereignty and sovereign rights through peaceful means, based on international law (UNCLOS 1982).
+* The policy is "both cooperating and struggling," maintaining a peaceful environment for development but never making concessions on territorial sovereignty.
+* The strength to protect sovereignty is the combined strength of the entire nation, combined with the strength of the times and international support, not through provocative actions or miscalculated military confrontation.